The Story of Embedding Active Citizenship and Social Action across Lapage Primary School, Bradford.

 Reception and Nursery.
 Developing Social skills through meeting older people

-I thought about the Early Years Foundation Stage (EYFS) Curriculum and then thought what could I offer reception and nursery children that would build their learning.
-I contacted the two local old people’s homes.
+We thought about the Early Years Foundation Stage (EYFS) Curriculum and then thought what could we offer reception and nursery children that would build their learning.
+We contacted the two local old people’s homes.
 One said no – the old people they serve would not work for children to meet and we were grateful for their honesty.
 The other local old people’s care home, Silverlea, said it would be fantastic for the home.
-We had a meeting– I said I would like some children to go every Monday afternoon – on a rolling programme and they agreed.
+We had a meeting and a rolling programme was was agreed.
 Everyone in the Early Years team went down to conduct a risk assessment and take part in the planning.
 This was important as this meant it was their curriculum programme and they could shape it.
 As a result, 8-10 children now go at a time and 4 staff accompany them, they are out of school for an hour.
 Every child has gone at least twice.
 As a school we see it as curriculum provision rather than an additionality.
 Children are served drinks.
 They sing.
 We take books and simple games with us.
 The children were a little scared at first, so back in school we led social stories (from the ELKAN strategy), had pictures of what was going to happen and the place they were going to visit and we talked to children about what they will do.
 We created a structure; all the details were ironed out.
 It lasted from January to April.
 All 90 Reception children were engaged and many of Nursery.
 We found that all the older people engaged through either watching the children or reading with the children.
 The EYFS team have specifically outlined the Early Years curriculum objectives that this opportunity covers for the children.